 *If you are staying in a hotel, be sure to ask for a handicap-accessible room.
 These often have spacious bathrooms that can accommodate a crib or Pack n’ Play.

-*If you are traveling with an infant who is not yet standing and they will be sleeping in a Pack n’ Play, consider purchasing a SnoozeShade, or if they are standing, consider the Slumberpod, and don’t forget a portable white noise machine.
+*If you are traveling with an infant who is not yet standing and will be sleeping in a Pack n’ Play, consider purchasing a SnoozeShade.
+If they are standing, consider the Slumberpod.
+And don’t forget a portable white noise machine.

-*If at all possible, give your child at least 15-20 minutes to work though any night wakings they may have (assuming they are sleeping through the night prior to you having left on your trip) before tending to them.
+*If at all possible, give your child at least 15-20 minutes to work though any night wakings they may have before tending to them.
+(This is assuming they are sleeping through the night prior to you having left on your trip.)

 *If at all possible, honor your child’s need to nap in the hotel room/bedroom you’re staying.
 Especially for their very first nap of the day.

-If you think about it, illness often (but not always) tends to disrupt sleep for one main reason: the parent reverts to helping the child fall back to sleep.
-I cannot tell you how.many.times I get emails from clients whose babies had been sleeping through the night perfectly until they get a cold/cough/teething.
+Illness often (but not always) tends to disrupt sleep for one main reason… The parent reverts to helping the child fall back to sleep.
+I cannot tell you how.many.times.
+I get emails from clients whose babies had been sleeping through the night perfectly until they get a cold/cough/teething.
 In an effort to calm and comfort the child, the parent soothes them with feeding, rocking, or co-sleeping.
 The illness resolves itself, but many times the new sleep associations linger.
-Regardless of if new, undesirable sleep associations remain after the illness has passed, just having an illness that wakes the child at night is enough to keep her waking for days or weeks once she is no longer sick.
+Regardless of any new, undesirable sleep associations due to illness, just having an illness that wakes the child at night is enough to keep her waking for days or weeks once she is no longer sick.

 So, how do we deal with all these issues?